12 Simonds Hill Road

 Accessibility:

-If you have any mobility impairments, please let us know ahead of time and we will make every attempt to accommodate you.
-Outdoor events are held in a field a ways back into the woods, down a rocky, uneven (and occasionally muddy or icy) path.
-During daylight hours, we can generally offer you a ride down and back on our electric golf cart during the warmer months, and perhaps an exhilarating snowmobile or tractor sled ride in the winter if you are brave!
-But these are older vehicles, so do call ahead to be sure the vehicles are in service and we've got someone to drive them.
-If you would like a chair to sit in during the ritual, or a large print copy of any program or ritual text we might be handing out, Joshua is likely to be able to provide these.
+If you have any mobility impairments, please let us know ahead of time.
+We will make every attempt to accommodate you, but our resources are fairly limited in this regard.
+(The golf cart died.)
+Outdoor events are held in a field a ways back into the woods, down a rocky, uneven (and occasionally muddy or icy) path, with a moderately steep bridge.
+You cannot drive your car to the field, because the bridge is far too small.
+If you would like a chair to sit in during the ritual, there are plenty.
+A large print copy of any program or ritual text may be available - Joshua is the person likely to be able to provide these.

 There is no electricity in the camping area.
-If you require a CPAP or other electric device while sleeping and do not have battery power for it, we may be able to let you sleep in the guest room in the house.
-(It is up a flight of stairs.)
-Please contact us well in advance so we can reserve it for you.
+If you require a CPAP or other electric device while sleeping and do not have battery power for it, and cannot afford a motel room, we may be able to let you sleep in the the house but space is very limited.
+Please contact us well in advance.

 Lodging:

 Individuals are nearly always welcome to camp in our back field, and for special purposes visitors may stay in our guest room or one of our outbuildings.
 (We have a small treehouse with a rope bed.)
-For more comfortable accomodations, you may want to stay at one of the many nearby Bed & Breakfasts.
+For more comfortable accommodations, you may want to stay at one of the many nearby Bed & Breakfasts.
+(The Gathering Inn, right down the road from us, is not a B&B. It is a spiritual retreat center.)
 If you prefer to stay in a hotel or motel, these are a few of the closest.
 We're not endorsing any of them, just saying they are nearby.

 Super 8 Motel